Berenddeperend/blog/src/blog/frosthaven-13.md

 {% image "frosthaven/13/13-radiant-forest.JPG", "13" %}

-We've built a submarine.
+We built a submarine.
 But it needs an energy source which we set out to find this scenario.
 The goal: find and dig up three energy thingies.

 Some highlights: